 Features and Ease of Use

 The two zippered pockets on the front of the pack are favorites.
 Each one is large enough to fit a 1 liter Nalgene bottle.
-These pockets keep you organized and keep important items accessible.
-The stretchy mesh beavertail style pocket is great for drying socks, storing a rain shell, or fitting oddly-shaped items like flip-flops.
+These pockets keep you organized and keep essential items accessible.
+The stretchy mesh beavertail-style pocket is excellent for drying socks, storing a rain shell, or fitting oddly-shaped things like flip-flops.

 This competitor has a mesh water bottle holder on one side of the pack and a stowable forward-facing bottle pocket on the other.
-The forward facing pocket makes your water bottle relatively easy to remove and return.
-The straps underneath and around the sleeping bag compartment are long enough to fit over a closed cell foam pad or a pad of a similar size.
+The forward facing pocket makes your water bottle relatively easy to remove.
+The straps underneath and around the sleeping bag compartment are long enough to fit over a closed cell foam pad.

-Another nice feature is the dual waist belt pockets that are big enough to fit a small camera, chapstick, and a bar at most, but not all smartphones.
+The dual waist belt pockets are big enough to fit a small camera, chapstick, and a bar at most, but not all smartphones.
 The left pocket is mesh.
 The right pocket is all nylon and has a weather-resistant zipper.

-Another feature that is standard on this pack is a completely detachable "side-kick" hydration backpack that doubles as a water bladder holster.
-While the daypack isn't quite as sweet as the Osprey Xenith and Osprey Aether 65 lid-turned daypack, the Baltoro's hydration bladder-holder is a functional pack on its own that weighs very little.
-We ended up taking it on short day hikes or to the grocery store.
+It also comes with a completely detachable "side-kick" hydration backpack that doubles as a water bladder holster.
+While the daypack isn't quite as sweet as the Osprey Xenith 105 and Osprey Aether 65 lid-turned daypack, the Baltoro's hydration bladder-holder is a functional pack on its own that weighs very little.
+We ended up taking it on short day hikes.

-A rain cover comes folded in the pocket underneath the main lid but isn't permanently attached here.
-(In reality, we'd store it somewhere else to be able to utilize this pocket better.)
+A rain cover comes folded in the pocket underneath the main lid but isn't permanently attached.
+In reality, we store it elsewhere else to be able to utilize this pocket better.
 This bonus rain-cover is a nice perk.

-For folks that like a lot of pack access who might use this model for traveling, there is a large upside-down U-shaped opening that allows access to nearly all of the contents.
-This pack and the Thule Versant 70 offer the best access of any model in our review.
+For folks that like a lot of pack access and who might use this model for traveling, there is a large upside-down U-shaped opening that allows access to nearly all of the contents.

 This competitor is available in three torso lengths and offers interchangeable hip belts and shoulder straps that are in between sizes.

-Certain users will appreciate the ability to mix and match torso lengths, with waist belt and shoulder straps to help provide the best fit.
+Certain users will appreciate the ability to mix and match torso lengths with a waist belt and shoulder straps to provide the best fit.
 The only other adjustability this pack offers is some vertical movement in the shoulder straps.

-While it's not an adjustment in the classic sense, the shoulder strap attachment points pivot and automatically create the best fit for the wearer.
+While it's not an adjustment in the traditional sense, the shoulder strap attachment points pivot and automatically create the best fit for the wearer.
 We found this design pretty useful.
-It only added to the pack's overall comfort, particularly with heavy loads and long days.
+It added to the pack's overall comfort, particularly with heavy loads and long days.

 This pack is most at home on trekking and backpacking trips or the occasional mountaineering adventure.
-The 65-liter model is great for the average person on most 2-5 day trips, depending on your packing tendencies.
-This model does have the suspension to handle 50+ pounds so long as you do and is one of the best contenders for heinous 70+ pound loads.
+The 65-liter model is great for the average person on most 2-5 day adventures, depending on your packing tendencies.
+This model does have the suspension to handle 50 pounds and is one of the best contenders for heinous 70-pound loads.

-The 2018 model is excellent for traveling.
-We like it for backpacking through Europe, Southeast Asia, Thailand, etc. It's an excellent travel pack thanks to its above-average durability and a plethora of useful pockets.
+It is also excellent for traveling.
+We like it for backpacking through Europe, Southeast Asia, Thailand, etc. It's a great travel pack thanks to its above-average durability and a plethora of useful pockets.
 We also like that the front panel opens up almost entirely for easy access, acting like a suitcase or a duffel bag.
 This model is even easier to load than several duffel bags but naturally carries far better.

-Aside from its comfort and suspension, the Baltoro has one of our favorite overall designs and offers all the features that backpackers want — plus a few extras.
+This model is not the lightest, but considering its suspension, it's still a respectable weight.
+Aside from its comfort and suspension, the Baltoro 65 has one of our favorite overall designs and offers all the features that backpackers want — plus a few extras.
 Most importantly, this beast is a load-hauling machine.
-Anyone looking for a super comfortable pack with a few bells and whistles can appreciate the robust suspension and comfortable design that is among the very best in our review.
+Anyone looking for a super comfortable pack with a few bells and whistles can appreciate the robust suspension and comfortable design that is among the best in our review.